Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 To clarify and expand this position please read the following materials.

-Particularly now (2024) with my move away from an emphasis on practical training and into strategy, I want to refer you to sites, software, and instruction that might be useful.
-Keep in mind that a referral is completely, always, and totally based on what I have found useful and think you might also and for NO other reason.
+Far from it, I work hard to research and tell you about sites, book, resources, and services of benefit to growing disciples and those who teach Bible classes.
+I want to refer you to sites, software, and instruction that might be useful.
+Keep in mind that when that happens, the referral is completely, always, and totally based on what I have found useful and think you might also and for NO other reason.

-When I do recommend something, there is no hidden agenda, no advertising money or links, or affiliate income exchanged.
+To emphasize, when I do recommend something, there is no hidden agenda, no advertising money or links, or affiliate income exchanged.

 Why I don’t do advertising or affiliate marketing—in excruciating detail on the evils of both systems